0-Pierre/jellyseerr/README.md

   - Add kill switch : NOT DONE
   - Add more information related to subscription for user : OK
 - During the user import create format schema for the display name (First LASTNAME) if user's username is first.last, and lock 'Display Name' field for the user : OK
-- Add username | mail on user profile and user popup menu.
+- Add username | mail on user profile : OK

 ## Getting Started